 (5) Record drawings shall be provided in digital format to the Town Manager upon completion of installation of the lighting system, said format to use the Auto-Cad software program or its approved equivalent.

 (6) The streetlighting shall be placed away from the street on the backside of the curb a minimum of one and one-half feet.
-If there is not a curb, the lighting shall be placed one and one-half feet off of the roadside of the sidewalk or multi-use path.(8) Lighting shall consist of all utility quality columns and fixtures and photovoltaic devices conforming to ANSI standard C136.10.
+If there is not a curb, the lighting shall be placed one and one-half feet off of the roadside of the sidewalk or multi-use path.

-(7) For all projects, a photometric map indicating the distribution and foot candles of all proposed lighting shall be supplied to the Administrative Officer prior to installation.

 (7) At the time a subdivision or development is transferred from the builder/developer to the HOA, the streetlights and all their components shall be owned fee simple.
 Streetlight leases may not be transferred to an HOA.

 (8) Notwithstanding other requirements of this section all streetlight units shall include a pole, luminaire, and all other necessary parts and equipment, and shall be placed at a minimum at all intersections, curves, cul-de-sacs, and entrances to any development.